aftly/Flags/README.md

 <br>

 ## ⭐ Features
-- List flags by categories
+- List flags and search with text
 - View flags and description of it's entity from it's categories
-- Search for flags
-- View & Search supports (politically) related flags
+- View & Search shows (politically) related flags
-- Menu for selecting single or multiple categories
 - Flag (guessing) game
 - View score history and details
+- Filter flags (in list and game) via a categories menu
 - Settings for basic theme preferences
 <br>